arnowelzel/lightbox-photoswipe/readme.txt

 add_filter('lbwps_markup', 'my_lbwps_markup', 10, 1);`

+= Changes with PhotoSwipe 5 =

+PhotoSwipe 5 improves the overall performance and compatibility with newer mobile devices like the iPhone 13.
+However, some features are no longer supported by that version:

+1) Updating the browser history when opening the lightbox or navigating through images (this is no longer supported by PhotoSwipe).

+2) Customizing the display of image counter and zoom button (this may be added in future updates).

+3) All desktop and mobile specific options (some options may return in future updates).

+4) Sharing options (some options may return in future updates).

-= How to style the caption below the images =
+= How to style the caption =

-If you want to style the caption below the images, you need to create custom styles for the following CSS classes:

-pswp__caption - this class is used for the whole caption area.

-pswp__caption__center - this class is used for the caption itself.

-pswp__caption__title - this class is the "title" element inside the caption.

-pswp__caption__text - this class is the "text" element inside the caption (below "title").

-pswp__caption__alt - this class is the "alternative text" element inside the caption (below "text").

-pswp__caption__desc - this class is the "description" element inside the caption (below "text").

-pswp__caption__exif - this class is used for the EXIF data DIV element.

-pswp__caption__exif_focal, pswp__caption__exif_fstop, pswp__caption__exif_shutter, pswp__caption__exif_iso, pswp__caption__exif_datetime - these classes are used for the individual properties in the EXIF data.
+Which styles are available depends on which PhotoSwipe version you use and what kind of caption.

+Please use the web developer tools of your browser to examine the caption elements and to learn which CSS classes are used.

 = Why is there no "zoom animation" when opening the lightbox? =

 PhotoSwipe has the option to create a zoom animation from the thumbnail to the final image when opening the lightbox.
 However, this does not work well with square thumbnails since the thumbnail is just enlarged to the final image size without keeping its aspect ratio.
 This would result in a quite weird image display where a square thumbnail gets stretched to a portrait or landscape image before the final image is loaded.
-Just having a black background where the final image gets loaded seems to be the better solution.
-Also see [http://photoswipe.com/documentation/faq.html](http://photoswipe.com/documentation/faq.html) about this topic.
+Just having a fade-in animation is the better solution.

 = Conflict with PublishPress Blocks (Advanced Gutenberg Blocks) =